 7.3 Public Transportation

 Pace provides limited bus service for Burr Ridge commuters.
 A Park-n-Ride lot is located in the Burr Ridge Corporate Park just east of County Line Square.
 The Park-n-Ride facility includes a shelter and space for 88 cars.
-The Route 668 Pace bus provides service to the Hinsdale Metra station with additional stops at 79th and Garfield, County Line Road and Carriage Place, and Garfield and Plainfield.
+The Pace bus provides service to the Hinsdale Metra station with additional stops as well.
+The full Pace bus site with route information may be accessed here.
 The Route 855 “I-55 Flyer” to Chicago’s Loop makes morning and evening stops at the Park-n-Ride lot.
 This bus service should be maintained for the convenience of Burr Ridge residents and commuters to the Corporate Park.